noskcire11/linux/archlinux.md

 ### Create and format the EFI partition

 `/boot` cannot reside in LVM, you must create a separate `/boot` partition and format it directly.
-Use the `fdisk` command to create your EFI partitions.
+Use the `fdisk` command to create your EFI partitions and then format it.

 ```
 root@archiso ~ # mkfs.fat -F 32 -n ARCH_EFI /dev/<efi-partition>